ZTiKnl/sara/README.md

 news headlines in US
 news headlines on bitcoin
 ```
-All commands listed are functional, although some plugins will require adding more commands (math.power, etc)
-More plugins are coming, see Todo list for what I'd like to add (if possible)...
 ### Audio in/out issues:
 The only advise I can give is to make sure that alsa has the correct in/output device registered
 My Raspberry Pi config: